Kremlin keeps its grip in elections, but critics make gains

 Sunday’s vote was an important test for Navalny’s supporters, who were campaigning to win seats in several regional legislatures.

 Navalny, who fell ill on a domestic flight in Russia on Aug.
-20, was rushed to hospital in Germany.
-Specialist labs in France and Sweden have confirmed Navalny was poisoned with Novichok.
+20, was rushed to a hospital in Germany.
+Specialist labs in France and Sweden have confirmed German findings that Navalny was poisoned with Novichok.
 Navalny’s associates have accused the Kremlin of ordering the poisoning, a claim Russian officials have vehemently rejected.

 Last week, the hospital treating Navalny said his condition has improved, allowing doctors to take him out of an induced coma.